 The sea level data recorded since installation is summarised in Figure 15.
 The middle curve (green) represents the monthly mean sea level.
 The upper and lower curves show the highest and lowest values recorded each month.
 Like many of the SEAFRAME sites, sea level at Samoa experienced a dramatic decrease in 1998 as a result of El Niño, with a fall (once seasonal effects are subtracted from the data) of over 30 cm in the six-month interval beginning October 1997.
 Samoa is in the Sub Tropical Convergence Zone, where El Niño has a quite pronounced effect on sea level.
-The mean sea level over the duration of the record is 0.763 metres, with a maximum of 1.673 metres on 28th of February 2006, and a minimum of -0.274 metres on 27th of March 1998.
+The mean sea level over the duration of the record is 0.765 metres, with a maximum of 1.673 metres on 28th of February 2006, and a minimum of -0.380 metres on 27th of February 2010 during the passage of tsunami waves following an Mw8.8 earthquake off Chile.

-Monthly sea level at Apia, Western Samoa SEAFRAME gauge
+Monthly sea level at Apia, Samoa SEAFRAME gauge